RedSquirrelsNut/RedSquirrelsNut.github.io/README.md

 # My Firefox Homepage

 Includes search for Duckduckgo and Nixpkgs, as well as a few commonly used links that are accessable via keyboard shortcuts.
-Catppucci macchiato teal theme.
+Catppuccin macchiato teal theme.